Back to Silas S. Brown's home page

 What you can do now: If you know you are waiting for a property that might be smokey and wish to use an ozone generator, make sure you know how to contact the tool-hire company immediately in the event of sudden progress, since it might take them longer than expected to send their unit to the correct branch.
 When accepting the key, and before the forms are signed and the officer has to move on, ask if you can have two or more weeks to transfer on the grounds that decontamination might be delayed if tool hire takes longer than expected.
 (Note: this page is not medical advice.
 Only use an ozone generator if you know what you are doing.)

-What you can do now: I've no idea, but I'll update this page when I hear what happened to our MCC form with the scribbled explanatory note on Question 5 was sufficient for the 2018 renewal.
+What you can do now: I've no idea, but it seemed that our MCC form with the scribbled explanatory note on Question 5 was sufficient for the 2018 renewal.

-It remains to be seen how the visa system will cope with a change of address in the middle of my wife's 'probationary' period, but I assume we will need plenty of documents for both addresses.
+As we had to change our address in the middle of my wife's 'probationary' period, I assumed we'd need plenty of documents from both addresses.
+Problems we encountered:

-- Our new flat had a pre-pay electricity meter.
-Although Ebico (a social-enterprise supplier I've used for years) was at that time able to offer the same rate regardless of payment type, we needed a credit meter to receive biannual paper bills.
-At that time Ebico was using SSE as their upstream supplier, and the call-centre operator at Ebico's supplier SSE said I'd received a "medium" risk assessment from the credit-rating agency Experian (perhaps due to the ongoing change of address? who knows how Experian's software works...) but he was still able to set up a Direct Debit and the meter was replaced within 2½ weeks of our move.
+- When we moved in, our new flat had a pre-pay electricity meter.
+Although Ebico (a social-enterprise supplier I've used for years) was at that time able to offer the same rate regardless of payment type, we still needed a credit meter to receive biannual paper bills.
+At that time Ebico was using SSE as their upstream supplier, and the call-centre operator at SSE said I'd received a "medium" risk assessment from the credit-rating agency Experian (perhaps due to the ongoing change of address? who knows how Experian's software works...) but he was still able to set up a Direct Debit and the meter was replaced within 2½ weeks of our move.

 All material © Silas S. Brown unless otherwise stated.